-In order to ensure that part-time faculty are fully acquainted with College policies and practices and know how to obtain services needed in support of their instruction, the Dean's Office will provide an orientation session for all new part-time faculty.
-Orientation usually takes place the week before Fall and Spring classes begin.
+In order to ensure that part-time faculty providing instruction are fully acquainted with College and departmental policies and practices and know how to obtain the services needed in support of their instruction, the Office of the Dean will provide an orientation session for all new part-time faculty.

-At the point in the academic year when the department chair is evaluating other non-tenured faculty, he or she will complete a brief evaluation for each part-time faculty member, indicating clearly whether or not the instruction has met the College standards.
-A copy of the form is given to the faculty member and is placed in that person's personnel file.
+At the point in the academic year when the department chair is evaluating other non-tenured faculty, he or she completes a brief evaluation form for each course taught by a part-time faculty member, indicating clearly that the instruction has either met or not met College standards.
+A copy of the form is given to the faculty member and placed in that person's personnel file.
 The chair is encouraged to discuss the evaluation with the faculty member.

 In the course of your work, you will have access to confidential information regarding students or the College or perhaps fellow employees.
 It is one of our primary responsibilities to be sure that you, in no way, reveal or divulge any such information and that you use it only in the performance of your duties.
 Any questions or requests for information regarding students should be referred to the Registrar's Office.
 Other requests for information should be referred to the Dean's Office or Human Resources.